catalyst-cloud/catalystcloud-docs/source/compute/compute-bp.rst

 users should be aware of) when using nested virtualization.

 #.
 Guests hosted using virtualization will fail to complete live migration.
 #.
-Guests will fail to automatically resume from suspension when it occurs
+Guests will fail to automatically resume from suspension when it occurs.

-These limitations are inherent to nested KVM virtualization cannot be mitigated from a higher level at this stage.
+These limitations are inherent to nested KVM virtualization and cannot be mitigated from a higher level at this stage.